 Duterte to send rogue cops to violence-plagued south Philippines

-MANILA: Philippine President Rodrigo Duterte said on Tuesday corrupt police will be sent to a violence-racked stronghold of Islamist militants or they should quit, in a fierce dressing down of men from a force he had relied on to fight his war on drugs.
+MANILA: Philippine President Rodrigo Duterte said on Tuesday corrupt police should quit the force or they will be sent to a violence-racked stronghold of Islamist militants, in a fierce dressing down of men he had relied on to fight his war on drugs.

 Duterte late last month denounced the police as "corrupt to the core" and suspended their anti-drug operations, though vowing to forge ahead with the drug campaign.